flavioespinoza/godash/README.md

 	// Counting words
 	const (
-		words = "How much wood would a woodchuck chuck if a woodchuck could chuck wood? " + "A woodchuck would chuck as much wood as a woodchuck could chuck if a woodchuck could chuck wood."
+		words = "How much wood would a woodchuck chuck if a woodchuck could chuck wood?
+A woodchuck would chuck as much wood as a woodchuck could chuck if a woodchuck could chuck wood."
 	)

 	var result map[string]int